 If you were to ask students what my strengths are as a tutor, most of them have said that I make math easy, I connect with my students, and I am very patient.
 It is a priority for me that students understand the material and practice the processes, of course, but students also need to know when and how to use each new skill.
 In addition, students usually discover how they learn math most efficiently, and that is equally important.

-We believe that everyone is a writer and that writing development is an ongoing, life-long process that we are committed to fostering within the Ivy Tech Indianapolis community.
+The Writing Center (LRC 102) provides free support to Ivy Tech students at all points of the writing process and can assist with written assignments across all subject areas.
+We believe that everyone is a writer and that writing development is an ongoing, life-long process that we are committed to fostering within Central Indiana.

 At the Writing Center, you’ll find writers helping writers.
-Our writing consultants work one-on-one with students in collaborative, interactive tutoring sessions.
-Regardless of where you are at in your writing process, you’ll find a friendly and supportive writing tutor who will listen, ask questions, and talk with you about your writing.
+Our consultants work one-on-one with students in collaborative, 45-minute tutoring appointments.
+Regardless of where you are at in your writing process, you’ll find a friendly and supportive tutor who will help you work through the writing process and grow as a writer.

 HOW TO SCHEDULE AN APPOINTMENT